Mostafa-Samir/Mostafa-Samir.github.io/_posts/2017-1-21-auto-diff.md

 $$y = \frac{x_2 + x_3}{2} \Rightarrow \frac{\partial y}{\partial x_1} = 0, \frac{\partial y}{\partial x_2} = \frac{\partial y}{\partial x_2} = \frac{1}{2}$$

-From that arithmetic pipeline, we can see that the derivative of the `max` function w.r.t to some element in the input array is $1/\text{max value occurrences count}$ if that element is the same as the max value, and $0$ otherwise.
+From that arithmetic pipeline, we can see that the derivative of the `max` function w.r.t to some element in the input array is $\frac{1}{\text{max value occurrences count}}$ if that element is the same as the max value, and $0$ otherwise.

 From these arithmetic representations of the `max` operations, we can write its `compgraph` operation and its gradient methods like the following:

 ```python
 def max(array, axis=None, keepdims=False, name=None):
     if not isinstance(array, Node):
         array = ConstantNode.create_using(array)